Who Was Who? | Project R&R

 • Photographer and associate professor of art at the University of Connecticut

-• Collaborated with the Fauna Foundation sanctuary to produce Sacrificed Lives, a unique exhibit of their photographic portraits, many part of the Project R&R materials with his permission
+• Produced Sacrificed Lives, a unique exhibit of chimpanzee portraits, many a part of the Project R&R materials with his permission

 Carole Noon, PhD

-• Member of the Chimpanzee Collaboratory and the Advisory Board for Project R&R
+• Former Member of the Chimpanzee Collaboratory and the Advisory Board for Project R&R

 Francis Novembre, PhD